mujuni88/twitter-tone-analyzer/README.md

 No live demo yet..

 I really like the work by Sahat Yalkabov with https://github.com/sahat/hackathon-starter Even though I know there are several node-express-angular-mongodb boilerplates out there, here's my contribution.
 I wanted to be able to mix Angular and static pages in a single site.
-Also I prefer to split Angular actions in to separate modules.
+Also, I prefer to split Angular actions into separate modules.

-Routes are by default static and serve jade templates.
+### Routes are by default static and serve jade templates.
 To "angularify" a route:
-1. Create an angular module for it (see public/js/modules.api.js) angular.module('myApp.modules.api', [])
+1. Create an angular module for it (see public/js/modules.api.js) ... angular.module('myApp.modules.api', [])
 ...
-$routeProvider
+...$routeProvider
-  .when('/api', {
+... .when('/api', {
-	templateUrl: 'views/api.html',
+...	templateUrl: 'views/api.html',

-...
+2. Create an HTML partial in public/views/ which Angular can deliver

-2. Add angularApp to the view data of the route's callback as such exports.getApi = function(req, res) {
+3. Add angularApp to the view data of the route's callback as such ... exports.getApi = function(req, res) {
-  res.render('api/index', {
+...   res.render('api/index', {
-    title: 'API Browser'
+...   title: 'API Browser'
-	  ,angularApp: 'myApp'
+...	  ,angularApp: 'myApp'
-  });
+...  });
-};
+... };
-3. Create an HTML partial in public/views/ which Angular can deliver

-This way legacy browsers and crawlers will be served static HTML while newer browsers will show your interactive HTML 5 web app.
+Legacy browsers and crawlers will still be served static HTML while newer browsers will show your interactive HTML 5 web app.

 License